davinabakermus/songlyrics/README.md

 Here is a collection of some of my **favourite** song lyrics.

-Some I have written myself and some are written by other talented writers that are not me.
+Some I have written myself and some are written by other talented writers that are not me!